Member Organizations

 Investigation and Discipline

-In July 2020, amendments to the Law on Audit Activity of 1998 were enacted which further specify that the Professional Council on Auditing (PCA) is responsible for conducting I&D for cases related to public interest entities (PIEs), while professional auditing organizations accredited and overseen by the Ministry of Finance will continue to be responsible for conducting I&D for their members that are not related to PIEs.
+In July 2020, amendments to the Law on Audit Activity further specified that the Professional Council on Auditing (PCA) is responsible for conducting I&D for cases related to public interest entities (PIEs), while accredited professional auditing organizations overseen by the Ministry of Finance continue to conduct I&D for their members in non-PIE cases.

 Current Status: Partially Adopted